-It has been more than 1,000 days since jailed mother Nazanin Zaghari-Ratcliffe was detained at an Iranian airport while travelling home to London with her young daughter.
+Nazanin Zaghari-Ratcliffe was detained at an Iranian airport in April 2016, while travelling home to London with her young daughter.

-Since her arrest on 3 April 2016, the British-Iranian charity worker has been sentenced to five years in prison - for allegedly plotting against the Iranian government.
+The British-Iranian was sentenced to five years in prison - for allegedly plotting against the Iranian government.

 She maintains her innocence, saying she was on holiday in Iran visiting family.

 Who is Nazanin Zaghari-Ratcliffe?

-Mrs Zaghari-Ratcliffe, 40, has dual British and Iranian citizenship, and before her arrest lived in London with accountant husband Richard Ratcliffe.
+Mrs Zaghari-Ratcliffe, 41, has dual British and Iranian citizenship, and before her arrest lived in London with her husband Richard Ratcliffe, who is an accountant.

 She worked as a project manager for the charity Thomson Reuters Foundation and was previously employed by BBC Media Action, an international development charity.

-She says she took her daughter Gabriella, now four, to Iran in March 2016 to celebrate the country's new year and visit her parents.
+She says she took her daughter Gabriella, now six, to Iran in March 2016 to celebrate the country's new year and visit her parents.

 What is she accused of?

 Iranian authorities allege Mrs Zaghari-Ratcliffe was plotting to topple the government in Tehran - but no official charges have been made public.

-Iran's Revolutionary Guards said she was visiting Iran leading a "foreign-linked hostile network".
+Iran's Revolutionary Guards said she was leading a "foreign-linked hostile network" when she visited.

-Both her employers, Thomson Reuters Foundation and BBC Media Action, have issued statements saying she was not working in Iran but was on holiday there.
+Both the Thomson Reuters Foundation and BBC Media Action issued statements saying she was not working in Iran but was on holiday there.